 The following parking areas are enforced 24 hours a day.

 All Handicapped, fire lanes, and fire hydrants are enforced 24 hours a day.

-Skateboard, bikes, rollerblades may NOT be used on the outdoor track, or in University owned facilities.
-Stunts on university property are not allowed.
+Skateboards, bikes, and rollerblades may NOT be used on the outdoor track, or in University-owned facilities.
+Stunts are not allowed on university property.

-Mopeds & Scooters: Mopeds and scooters with engines under 50 cubic centimeters are allowed to use the campus sidewalk system ONLY to access a nearby bike rack.
-IT IS NOT acceptable to drive mopeds/scooters on sidewalks from building to building or across campus.
+Mopeds and scooters with engines under 50 cubic centimeters are allowed to use the campus sidewalk system ONLY to access a nearby bike rack.
+It is NOT acceptable to drive mopeds/scooters on sidewalks from building to building or across campus.

 Mopeds/scooters with engines over 50 cubic centimeters are not allowed on the campus sidewalk system at any time.

-Any/all vehicles that require a state issued license plate will be required to park in one of the university designated campus parking lots and will require an annual motorcycle parking permit.
+Any/all vehicles that require a state-issued license plate will be required to park in one of the university-designated campus parking lots and will require an annual parking permit.